 In 2020, we did things a little differently.
 We took to Zoom to deliver our workshops, this time in Belfast, Cork, Dublin, Dundalk, Limerick and Waterford.
 In fact, the training was in such high demand in 2020 we even had to hold an additional one!

-For the 2022-23 programme British Council are partnering with Trinity College Dublin once again, this time to deliver the rebranded Academically Speaking to researchers.
+For the 2022-23 programme, British Council partnered with Trinity College Dublin once again, this time to deliver the rebranded Academically Speaking to researchers.

 About Malcolm Love